-Liquidation or Dissolution of In the event of a liquidation or dissolution or insolvency of the Private Company Partner, Alaris is the Private Company entitled to receive either (i) a preferred liquidation entitlement in respect of its preferred units (as Partner determined by a pre-negotiated formula or amount in its agreements with the Private Company Partners) in priority to the holders of the common equity or (ii) its pro rata portion of the remaining assets, but in either case subject to the Private Company Partner's senior lenders.
+Liquidation or Dissolution of the Partner

+In the event of a liquidation or dissolution or insolvency of the Partner, Alaris is entitled to receive either (a) a preferred liquidation entitlement in respect of its preferred units (as determined by a prenegotiated formula or amount in its agreements with the Partners) in priority to the holders of the common equity or (b) its pro rata portion of the remaining assets, but in either case subject to the Partner's senior lenders.
 In the case of Federal Resources, the FR Loan is secured against the assets of Federal Resources, as such Alaris would rank as a secured creditor ahead of any unsecured creditors and common equity holders with respect to the obligations under the FR Loan; however, Alaris' security on the FR Loan is subordinate to Federal Resources' senior lenders.